Tips and Strategies You Can Use to Live in France Permanently

 Start a Business to Get Residency in France

-If you plan to start a business in France that is ‘real and serious’ than you can residency in France under the “passeport talent” “créateur d’entreprise” scheme.
+If you plan to start a business in France that is ‘real and serious,’ then you can get residency in France under the “passeport talent” “créateur d’entreprise” scheme.
 You will have to invest at least €30,000 in your business.
 You can also qualify for this visa type by investing at least €30,000 in another business that you plan to work in.
 This visa type is available for what the French classify as innovative enterprises.
 You can find further details on innovative enterprises here.

-You must have a university degree or be able to prove at leat 5 years experience in the field that you’ll be starting the business in.
+You must have a university degree or be able to prove at least five years of experience in the field that you’ll be starting the business in.

-On balance though you’re probably better keeping it simple and getting a long stay visa for a private visit.
+On balance, though, you’re probably better off keeping it simple and getting a long-stay visa for a private visit.
 You can always change it after a few months if you want to stay in France for longer.

 You are a Highly Qualified Employee

 You can get residency in France as a highly qualified employee.
-You will need an employment contract which lasts for at least 1 year.
-You must have at least 3 years of higher education or 5 years of appropriate experience.
+You will need an employment contract which lasts for at least one year.
+You must have at least three years of higher education or five years of appropriate experience.
 Your salary must be 1.5 times the French minimum wage. (€1,603 per month) You could open a branch of your own company to get residency in this category.

 Inter Company Transfer

-If you’ve worked for an international company for at least 3 months you can be transferred to France.
+If you’ve worked for an international company for at least three months, you can be transferred to France.
 This could e to open a new branch of the company in France.

 To get residency in France with this type of visa you must earn at least 1.8 times the French minimum wage.
 This is currently set at €1603 per month.